-Part of helping middle schoolers successfully navigate the labyrinth that is middle school is teaching social acceptance, a social and emotional learning skill that involves empathy, perspective taking, as well as understanding and appreciating diversity.
+Part of helping middle schoolers successfully navigate the labyrinth that is middle school is teaching social acceptance, a social-emotional learning skill that involves empathy, perspective taking, appreciating diversity, and respecting others.

-It always helps to have the conversation
+It is important to have the conversation.

-4. Learn respect for others by giving back.
+4. Build respect by giving back.

 - The Collaborative for Academic, Social, and Emotional Learning (CASEL)